ChristopheVdE/Bacterial-WGS-pipeline/README.md

 # Whole genome sequencing pipeline for bacterial samples

+## WARNING
+**This pipeline/ code was written for my bioinformatics-insternship in the Insititute of Tropical Medicine in Antwerp (Belgium).
+Please contact them if you want to use this pipeline and get the latest version.**

 ## Introduction
 Three containerised assembly pipelines for whole genome assemblies of bacterial DNA controlled by one wrapper-script.
   - short read assembly (Illumina reads)